colobrodo/car-race/report.md

 # Introduction
 The aim of this project is to implement an interactive car game with several graphical features.
 The application is developed in C++ because this language provides manual memory control.
 I used the Microsoft Visual Studio compiler to develop the project on Windows 11.
+The source for the project is available at [github.com/colobrodo/car-race](https://github.com/colobrodo/car-race)

 ## Used Libraries
 To implement this project I used the following libraries: